Products

 .then(console.log);

-Deleting a product will not delete it into the server.
+• Deleting a product will not persist on the server.

 .then(res => res.json())